Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 # Count-Based-Exploration-TRPO-hash
 Our implementation of "#Exploration: A Study of Count-Based Exploration for Deep Reinforcement Learning": https://arxiv.org/pdf/1611.04717v3.pdf

-> To run our code, you can directly run each .py file

 <br>

 ## Continuous Control